 The Ministry of Finance and the Public Service (MOFPS) provides budgetary space, in annual and supplementary budgets, to enable a response to more frequent, low-impact natural disasters.
 Among the other financing instruments outlined in the DRF Policy, the government capitalized its Contingency Fund in 2019 with J\$4 billion (US\$27 million).
-Signaling future intent to provide for unforeseen disaster-related expenditures of any kind, including climate-related disasters, Jamaica also significantly increased the Contingency Fund cap from J\$100 million (US\$670,000) to J\$10 billion (US\$67 million).
+Signaling future intent to provide for unforeseen disaster-related expenditures of any kind, including climate-related disasters, Jamaica also significantly increased the Contingency Fund cap

-Prior to this, in 2018, Jamaica entered into a Contingent Credit Claim with the Inter-American Development Bank (IDB) that disburses funds in the event of a natural disaster; the government also renewed the Caribbean Catastrophe Reinsurance Facility (CCRIF), which provides coverage against hurricanes, earthquakes and excessive extreme weather events.
+Bank (IDB) that disburses funds in the event of a natural disaster; the government also renewed the Caribbean Catastrophe Reinsurance Facility (CCRIF), which provides coverage against hurricanes, earthquakes and excessive extreme weather events.
 In July 2021, Jamaica successfully placed a catastrophe bond in global capital markets through the World Bank Group, which makes the quarterly coupon payments.
-These layers-budgetary provisions, the Contingency Fund capitalization, the Credit Contingent Claim, the CCRIF, and now the catastrophe bond-address different types of natural disaster risk, from high-frequency, low-impact to low-frequency, high-impact events.
+These layersbudgetary provisions, the Contingency Fund capitalization, the Credit Contingent Claim, the CCRIF, and now the frequency, high-impact events.